George Tyrrell: Expulsion and excommunication

 The whole of this vast controversial structure is poised by a most ingenious, logical tour de force on the apex of a science-theory and psychology that are as strange as astrology to the modern mind, and are practically unknown outside Seminary walls, save to the historian of philosophy.
 Touch this science-theory, and the whole argument is in ruins.

 Tyrrell argued that Pascendi illegitimately equated Catholic doctrine with a specific reading of Scholasticism, thus reflecting a wholly naïve view of the historical development of the Church.
-Thus, while Pascendi intended to show that the "modernist" is not a Catholic, it succeeded only in showing that he is not a Scholastic.
+While Pascendi intended to show that the "modernist" is not a Catholic, Tyrrell argued that it succeeded only in showing that he is not a Scholastic.
 For this public rejection of Pascendi, Tyrrell was deprived of the sacraments in what Peter Amigo, the Bishop of Southwark, characterized as "a minor excommunication".
 Unlike his contemporary the French modernist theologian Alfred Loisy, Tyrrell was never tried by the Congregation of Index or by the Holy Office.
 His case was always in the hands of the Cardinal Secretary of State, Rafael Merry del Val, who worked closely with Bishop Amigo.
+Loisy was declared by the Vatican in 1908 to be vitandus (i.e., to be shunned by Catholics), but this was never the case of Tyrrell.

 In The Program of Modernism (1907), Tyrrell embraced the label of "modernist" and argued that, far from being a straightforward deduction from revelation and primitive Christianity, the scholasticism upheld by Pius X had been a synthesis of the Christian faith with the culture of the late Middle Ages, and therefore a sort of "modernism" of the 13th century.
 In 1908, Cardinal Désiré-Joseph Mercier, the Archbishop of Mechelen in Belgium, published a Lenten pastoral letter in which he explained and defended the papal condemnations of modernism, while alleging that those errors had not penetrated the Belgian church.
 The only individual whom Mercier named as an exponent of the condemned doctrines was Tyrrell.
 This motivated Tyrrell to respond to Mercier in a long public letter that appeared under the title Medievalism, in which he again argued that the Catholic authorities were ignoring the historical development of the Catholic church and its doctrines, reducing the Catholic faith to a rigid system of neo-scholastic theology and philosophy that many modern believers could not assent to in good conscience.